 You can also think about detecting the user browser language by checking the Accept-Language HTTP header.
 But, again, Google’s language is English, so it would be impossible to serve Googlebot non-English content without the risk of being penalized.

 Additionally, Geo redirecting users makes it really difficult for debugging.

-If all users are being redirected, it’s more difficult for developers to access various language versions and spotting errors.
+If all users are being redirected, it’s more difficult for developers to access various language versions and spot errors.
 Also, it’s more difficult for SEOs to ensure that the implementation works fine.